Quick Links | |||||||

 Solar Panels

 All Solar projects require a Zoning Permit as a prior approval before Construction Permits can be obtained.
-Please submit the Residential Zoning Application ($50 fee) for all residential homes.
-Property of a Commercial or Industrial nature must submit the Commercial Zoning Application ($100).
+Please submit the Residential Zoning Application ($75 fee) for all residential homes.
+Property of a Commercial or Industrial nature must submit the Commercial Zoning Application ($125).
 Solar installers can submit both Zoning and Building Permit forms at the same time.
 A survey is not required for residential rooftop Solar projects if plans are submitted.

 Violations

 If you receive a Violation Notice from either Code Enforcement or Zoning, please note the timeframe in which to comply.
 If the violation is not abated (removed/gone) from the property within the timeframe, you may recieve a summons to appear in Municipal court, and may receive a fine from the court.
 If you are unable to abate the violation by the due date, please email or call us so we can understand your situation.
 We may grant extensions based upon our discussion.
 We are in the business of enforcement of the Borough Code, and we only seek compliance with the Code.
-Our department will work with you to alleviate any violation that may be present.
+Our department will work with you to alleviate any violation that may be present, within reason.

 Complaints